AdobeDocs/audience-manager-admin.fr-FR/help/admin/admin-servers/create-http-server.md

 ---
-description: Utilisez la page Serveurs de l’outil d’administration des Audiences Manager pour créer un serveur HTTP ou modifier un serveur existant.
+description: Utilisez la page Serveurs de l’outil d’administration Audience Manager pour créer un serveur HTTP ou pour modifier un serveur existant.
 seo-description: Use the Servers page in the Audience Manager Admin tool to create a new HTTP server or to edit an existing server.
 seo-title: Create or Edit an HTTP Server
 title: Création ou modification d’un serveur HTTP